uday97/node-notes/README.md

 This is a notes app written in node and is executed in the terminal.
 # Getting Started

-To get started simply clone the repo.
+To get started simply clone the repository.
 Make sure you have node installed on your machine.
 Then run: npm install
 This will install all the necessary node modules locally.